home-assistant/home-assistant.io/source/_integrations/solaredge_local.markdown

 The `solaredge_local` platform uses the local API available on some SolarEdge Inverters to allow you to get details from your SolarEdge solar power setup and integrate these into your Home Assistant installation.

 Only specific models support the local API.
-The local API is available on single phase inverters that do not have a display, tree-phase inverters that end the model number with a 4.
-Please check the datasheets carefully if in the section "Additional Features", sub-section "Inverter Commissioning" is present the following line "With the SetApp mobile application using built-in Wi-Fi access point for local connection".
+The local API is available on inverters that do not have a lcd character screen.
+You can also  check the datasheets if in the section "Additional Features", sub-section "Inverter Commissioning" is present the following line "With the SetApp mobile application using built-in Wi-Fi access point for local connection".

 You can check by finding the IP address of your inverter and visiting it in a browser.
 If it supports the local API, you'll see a HTML page with the SolarEdge logo and a "Commissioning" menu.